 Real-time feedback

-One of the superpowers of Cemplicity’s digital feedback is real time reporting and Lakeview has seen this deliver great value.
-Staff can be quick and reactive when issues arise which has twofold rewards.
-Patients can see the results and feel heard, and feedback to staff is continually relevant rather than from months ago which encourages participation in the process.
+One of the superpowers of Cemplicity’s digital feedback is real-time reporting, and Lakeview has seen this deliver great value.
+Staff can be quick and reactive when issues arise, which has twofold rewards.
+Patients can see the results and feel heard, and feedback to staff is continually relevant rather than from months ago, which encourages participation in the process.

 “We see the responses very quickly and it’s allowing us to react and deal with any deficits straight away.” - Sally